Q: Why did the chicken cross the road?

 Beyond First Year

 - Classical mechanics is the root of most other science and engineering fields.
 The equations and concepts you learn in this course will become second nature by the time you graduate.
-Understanding these concepts is necessary to progress through engineering, and for success in later courses during your degree.
+Understanding these concepts is necessary to progress through engineering and for success in later courses.

 - One classic problem-solving technique in physics is modeling.
 This course will teach you how to model a situation and how to apply the equations to solve for what you need.
 Many other courses you take will use this technique.